 In fact, I enjoy being in an internationally diverse workplace and learning about foreign cultures.
 My curiosity and love for learning more about those who come from different cultural backgrounds is why I have jumped at every opportunity I could to work, compete and study abroad.

-However, it definitely crosses the line when some foreigners are so entitled to the point where they are against something as basic as the Singaporeans First approach to protect the rights of our citizens or when they forget how generous we have been and perceive themselves as superior to us.
+However, it definitely crosses the line when some foreigners are so entitled to the point where they are against something as basic as the Singaporeans First approach to protect the rights of our citizens or when they forget how generous we have been.